 4.7 Scholarship awardees who have already paid the full course fees can visit the Student Centre to request a refund of any overpayment; once they have met all conditions of their offer and enrolled onto their course in person.

 5.1 Misleading information: The University reserves the right to withdraw a scholarship from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

-5.2 Mode of Attendance Change: If a student transfers to a course of study outside the MBA Full-Time programme, including the Part-Time MBA programme, the scholarship may be withdrawn.
+5.2 Mode of Attendance Change: If a student transfers to a course of study outside the MBA full-time programme, including the part-time MBA programme, the scholarship will be withdrawn.